After hoopla, Carney set for quiet policy debut at Bank of England

 The bank usually announces the outcome of policy meetings with a terse statement to financial markets.
 That means investors will probably have to wait for nearly two weeks to find out if Carney himself voted for more bond buying.

-At recent MPC meetings, six policymakers have voted against more stimulus and only three have voted in favor, including Mervyn King who retired as governor last week
+At recent MPC meetings, six policymakers have voted against more stimulus and only three have voted in favour, including Mervyn King who retired as governor last week

 Minutes of this week's meeting will be published on July 17.